Come Listen Awhile

 Come Listen Awhile is a Canadian music television series which aired on CBC Television from 1963 to 1964.

 Premise

-Doug Campbell hosted this Vancouver-produced folk music series with regulars Bud Spencer (vocals), Pat Trudell (piano) and an orchestra led by George Colangis who welcomed various visiting artists.
+Doug Campbell hosted this Vancouver-produced folk music series with regulars Bud Spencer (lead vocalist), Pat Trudell (piano) and an orchestra led by George Colangis who welcomed various visiting artists.

 Scheduling

 This half-hour series was broadcast Tuesdays at 5:30 p.m.
 (Eastern) from 1 October 1963 to 23 June 1964.